moemar/hugoshop/README.md

 ```
 choco install nodejs.install
 ```
 Verify the installation by running the command `node -v` and `npm -v` in PowerShell.
+You might have to close and reopen PowerShell before it is working.

 ## Install
 Find a suitable location on your file system, and clone the repository like this.